mvizm2015/Mobileviewsite/README.md

 # Mobileviewsite

-Launched mobile view Newsletter draft from heroku.
+Launched mobile view Newsletter draft to Heroku.
+This is a sample utilizting attributes to make site mobile responsive.